 There is no set age requirement to play.
 However, the company recommends that the minimum age for players should be around 8 or 9 years old.
 Really, what matters most is the size of the child and their ability to carry the necessary equipment (which can be heavy for smaller folk).
 Most of the games are aimed at a more adult audience, but there are a couple family-friendly scenarios as well.

-As of July of 2021, Zero Latency has been able to expand its operations to full capacity bookings once again.
-Coinciding with this is the recent release of their biggest title to date, Far Cry VR.
-These two factors have caused the company to describe this summer as a “grand re-opening” for them.
+In 2021, Zero Latency expanded its operations to full capacity bookings once again.
+Coinciding with this was the release of their biggest title to date, Far Cry VR, in the summer.

 The full, public bookings means that if you go with a smaller group you might end up with some other people in your session.
 So, be prepared for that if you go!
 It doesn’t make a big difference if you play with friends or total strangers though.
 Even if eight friends play together, participants are divided into two groups.
 You play on the same team, but only see “avatars” of all players at the same time every so often.